TUDelft-IN4303-2014/assignments/milestone1-editor/day4.md

 Try to understand what is going on and decide for a suitable one.
 You can use the library strategy `debug` to print the currently visited node.
 For example, `innermost(debug; desugar)` will `debug` all nodes before it tries to `desugar` them.

+For the submission, you need to prepare an explanation (1 paragraph) of
+1. the choice you made,
-Prepare an explanation (1 paragraph) as to how and why this strategy is suitable for the project.
+2. why this choice is suitable for this project, and
+3. why other choices would be less suitable.

 #### Editor Integration Revisited